swuecho/chat/README.md

 - by default, the latest 10 messages are context
 - First user is superuser.
 - 100 chatgpt api call / 10 mins (OPENAI_RATELIMIT=100)
+- Snapshot conversation and Share (like ShareGPT)
 - Support OPEN AI, Claude model [free application link](https://www.anthropic.com/earlyaccess)

 ## How to Deploy